plottertools/vpype-gcode/README.md

   --help              Show this message and exit.
 ```

+# Goals
+The goal of this project is to allow all hobbyists needing gcode writing to have everything they need to create the gcode their projects requires.
+The secondary goal is to get this project basically wholesale assumed into vpype proper.
+The writer is so open and modular that it can write everything from svg to json to gcode, the hope was to get this sort of thing added to vpype.

+# Philosophy
+Breaking changes are fine.
+Anything that will make this code more likely to end up in vpype properly and this particular library getting deprecated will be highly likley to be done.

 # Profiles
 This plugin supports different output profiles which configure the way the resulting output is formatted.
 Output profiles are flexible in a way that they can also be used to generate non gcode files, i.e. JSON or CSV files.